starsite/FileMaker-Swift/examples/FIAS-Swift-AppDelegate-walkthrough.md

-# FIAS with a Swift App Delegate
+# FIAS with a Swift AppDelegate

 How to create and use the Swift `AppDelegate` in a FileMaker iOS App SDK project (v17).
 Also shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` delegate method.